-(2003), Setterfield (2006), McCombie (2011), and Setterfield (2013).
+In order to address the reconciliation between growth rates under labour constraints, we propose a review of the debate.
+We then propose a general model addressing all the contributions (Palley's (2003), Setterfield's (2006), McCombie's (2011), and Setterfield (2013)).
 Our central interpretation is that the McCombie's (2011) critique is, in its core, not about the hypothesis that income-elasticity of demand for imports or Verdoorn's coefficient respond to the rate of capacity utilization.
 Instead, it is on how Palley (2003) and Setterfield (2006) do not address some specific factors that respond to actual output growth in the labour market.